pymc-devs/pymc/sphinxdocs/tutorial.rst

    Directed acyclic graph of the relationships in the coal mining disaster model example.

-As the examples above have shown, pymc objects need to have a name assigned, such as *lower*, *upper* or *e*.
+As the examples above have shown, pymc objects need to have a name assigned, such as *switchpoint*, *early_mean* or *late_mean*.
 These names are used for storage and post-processing:

   * as keys in on-disk databases,
   * as node labels in model graphs,